hiCozyty/homelab/README.md

 Remove the default virtio interface

-Add a virtual network interface in which the source is br0-net
+Add a **bridge to LAN** network interface in which the source is br0-net

 Add host device (to passthrough the USB NIC)
 -> `lsusb` to double check the name for the USB NIC